uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 .. _xgboost_params: https://xgboost.readthedocs.io/en/latest/parameter.html

 Besides meta-parameters, machine learning algorithms may have different *stages*, such as :term:`training <Training>` and :term:`inference <Inference>`.
 Moreover, the stages of an algorithm may be implemented in a variety of *computational methods*.
 For instance, a linear regression model could be trained by solving a system of linear equations [Friedman17]_ or by applying an iterative optimization solver directly to the empirical risk function [Zhang04]_.
+From the other hand, linear machine learning methods are not limited by regression problems.

 From computational perspective, algorithm implementation may rely on different *floating-point types*, such as ``float``, ``double`` or ``bfloat16``.
 Having a